 The Healing Relevance of Old Stories

 A Folklore Therapy Programme can change your life!

 Actors in a folklore therapy workshop programme.
 The spirit of Kam (gold mask) depicted left sees a young woman bringing the qualities of the sun out into her life during an improvisational exercise.

-You are introduced to the ancient aspects of folklore symbolism on a personal Butsi session.
+You are introduced to the ancient aspects of folklore symbolism during journeying on a workshop.